menu

 Occupations and Workforce

-Kenton is a blue-collar town, with 45.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kenton is generally considered to be a blue-collar town.
+45.82% of the Kenton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kenton is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Kenton who work in maintenance occupations (12.55%), office and administrative support (7.74%), and teaching (5.86%).

 Setting & Lifestyle